What is the REACH Program?

 - Engage with Career Services at large to obtain industry-specific advice.

 Students who are interested in furthering their career exploration are invited to contact the REACH Advocate:

 Phone: (801) 422-3000

-Alumni Consultation Policy: Recent alumni with disabilities are welcome to have a limited number of appointments with the REACH Manager up to one year after their respective graduation dates.
-Alumni with disabilities who have graduated more than one year before the current date may meet with the REACH Manager one time to discuss referral options to community resources.
+Alumni Consultation Policy: Recent alumni with disabilities are welcome to have a limited number of appointments with the REACH Advocate up to one year after their respective graduation dates.
+Alumni with disabilities who have graduated more than one year before the current date may meet with the REACH Advocate one time to discuss referral options to community resources.